NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

 on the left panel of CEEDS Tool.
 Care should be taken with the name, too long and it will impact the site layout.

 The next parameter is the layerSelector, this is what is used to link layers in mapstyles.json with the category defined here.
-In the example above any layer with seagrass in its id (e.g. seagrass and seagrass-boundary) will be added to this category.
+In the example above any layer with "5xmTtf1fGR" in its id (e.g. seagrass-5xmTtf1fGR and seagrass-5xmTtf1fGR-boundary) will be added to this category.
 Multiple selectors can be used as follows:

 ```typescript
     layerSelector: /bridge|road|tunnel/